bps-github7/Class_Generator/README.md

   creates a ClassA with 3 methods, a static, class and regular method

+* Package Structuring within inline specification

+The base syntax for defining a package structure where p is the package name and c is the class names

+> <p: c:>

+you can either write a name or names delimited by comas, or supply either or both argumements as inline specs nested inside parentheses.

+> <p: package_name c: (classA, classB, classC : A1, A2 / B1, B2 / C1, C2 : Amethod / Bmethod / Cmethod)>

+creates:

+DIR <package_name>
+* __init__.py
+* README.md
+* classA.py
+* classB.py
+* classC.py

+Note that you can nest an inline spec to define package structuring using the inheritance syntax for classes, where > denotes a child package

+`<p: ( audio > sounds, textures ) c: (classA, classB > classC : attrA, attrB / attrC, attrD > attrE, attrF : method1 / method2 > method3)>`

+creates:

+DIR audio
+* __init__.py
+* README.md
+* classA.py
+* classB.py
+* classC.py
+* DIR<sounds>
+* DIR<textures>

+_The interpretter will double back_ and get the specifications for the nested directories, if all you had provided was their names.
+You have the option of providing the specification inline, but this proves to be very cumbersome for a command line argument ( it will surely span multiple lines )

+`<p: ( audio > sounds, textures  : ClassD, classE > classF (sounds), classD (textures) : -t -e {vsc, comp, send} / ... >) c: (classA, classB > classC : attrA, attrB / attrC, attrD > attrE, attrF : method1 / method2 > method3)>`

+in this case, nesting two inline specs (for both the package structuring and classes) is adventageous for two reasons- the third argument within the packaging inline can be used as a space for designating switches on a class per class basis (rather than providing this info in the first argument of the class inline spec, after a specific identifier). secondly, we can describe WHERE in the packaging each class will be generated.
+In the case of the above spec, the generated packaging will look like this:

+DIR audio
+* __init__.py
+* README.md
+* classA.py
+* classB.py
+* classC.py
+* DIR<sounds>
+  * __init__.py
+  * README.md
+  * classC.py
+* DIR<textures>
+  * __init__.py
+  * README.md
+  * classD.py

+* _NOTE:_ that there is not an argument (or functionality) provided for nesting upwards (towards the file system root), or creating a multi package root package (the root of your project having multiple directories- instead, call the program multiple times and generate individual packages in the same directory).

+note that the full set of arguments in an inline spec denotes differnent meaning.

+packaging: <package structuring> : <class file placement within package structuring> : options for classes - using flag and json argument

+classes: <class Identifiers> : <atributes for an individual class (delimted by , and grouped by /)> : <methods for an individual class (delimted by , and grouped by /)>

+careful because your syntax for identifying tokens (in this doc) just narrowly collides with how the packaging structure inline spec looks and works.
 ## 3) Customization with .rc file:
 TODO need to implement functionality for this